 2021

-Research into gendering discourses and the role they play in women’s experiences of domestic
+Research into gendering discourses and the role they play in women’s experiences of domestic abuse.

 “I Have Guys Call Me and Say ‘I Can’t Be the Victim of Domestic Abuse’”: Exploring the Experiences of Telephone Support Providers for Male Victims of Domestic Violence and Abuse